malikpunit/docker-notes/README.md

 # docker-notes
 ## References
-- Docker Mastery Course by Bret Fischer on Udemy
+- [Docker Mastery Course by Bret Fischer on Udemy](https://www.udemy.com/course/docker-mastery/) - Great Course, go for it first.
+Use below for reference.

 ### prune and df